 - Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.

 - Ability to lead educational programs both onsite and offsite as need

 - Must have basic proficiency in Microsoft Offic

 - Must possess professional phone skills and work well with the publi

 - Must live within 25 miles of the Village within the first 6 months of acceptance of a position with Village.

 The Village of Bourbonnais offers a competitive benefits package and is an Equal Opportunity Employer.
 The salary range of this position is negotiable depending on qualifications.

 Resumes will be accepted at Village of Bourbonnais, 600 Main Street NW, Bourbonnais IL 60914.
-Completed applications must be received by 5:00 P.M. on June 30, 2017, or until filled.
+Completed resumes must be received by 5:00 P.M. on March 29, 2018, or until filled.